lucj/IoT-demo-project/step10/README.md

 * tests are automatically ran
 * image is created and pushed to a registry if tests succeed

-Note: 2 tag of the same image will be created, the first one is the name of the branch where the code changes have been done, the second one is the value of the GitHub commit of thoses changes.
+Note: 2 tags of the same image will be created, the first one is the name of the branch where the code changes have been done, the second one is the value of the GitHub commit of thoses changes.

 Among the tools available we will use the following ones